ShilohCadere/Story_Generator/README.md

 # Future Plans

 -Adjust the look and feel of the app so that users can pick either light or dark mode.
+-Change form so that story element customizations occur piece by piece instead of all at once